 Main problem: The medium of language for mains

 As per the latest syllabus (UPSC Notification 2013), regional language is allowed for mains as medium only if the candidates had the graduation medium in that language.
-Otherwise he/she had to write the answers in English/Hindi.
+Otherwise, he/she had to write the answers in English/Hindi.
 This means an Electrical Engineer who had his graduation medium as English cannot write his mains paper in Telugu/ Bengali/ Tamil.
-But he can write his answers in Hindi or English; this is sited as unfair.
+But he can write his answers in Hindi or English; this is cited as unfair.

 Other problem: Fixing Regional Language optional paper only for regional language graduates

 An electrical engineer was earlier allowed to take Gujarati or Tamil or Pali literature as his optional subject, but as per the latest plan, a candidate can take a literature subject as optional only if he had his graduation in that particular literature subject.
-This is again sited as not just.
+This is again cited as not just.
 A literature graduate can take electrical engineering as optional, but the reverse is not allowed, as per the revised syllabus.

 English as a Compulsory Paper for UPSC Mains

-Reason behind the changes introduced
+The reason behind the changes introduced

-There are several good changes like increase of weightage to GS and introduction of ethics and aptitude paper in the 2013 notification.
+There are several good changes like the increase of weightage to GS and the introduction of ethics and aptitude paper in the 2013 notification.
 But the way regional languages were handled made the whole attempt controversial.
-UPSC might have tried to avoid the nepotism or advantage the regional languages might get, but the present attempt is not not giving a level playing field as it allows Hindi in the loop.
+UPSC might have tried to avoid the nepotism or advantage the regional languages might get, but the present attempt is not giving a level playing field as it allows Hindi in the loop.

-Pattern Changes and Mental Torture to students
+Pattern Changes and Mental Torture for students

 Update: The Government/UPSC has come across with a new syllabus for UPSC CSE with minor revisions.